 Use CTRL + ALT + T from the desktop to open terminal and add the Thunderbird repository under Ubuntu and its derivatives.

-$ sudo add-apt-repository ppa:ubuntu-mozilla-security/ppa
+$ sudo add-apt-repository ppa:ubuntu-mozilla-daily/ppa

 Next, update the system software packages using update command.

 Once you’ve updated the system, install it using the following command.

 That’s it, you’ve successfully installed Thunderbird 78.0 under your Linux system.
 Thunderbird also available for other operating systems at Thunderbird download page.